Geodata

 Sources for Geodata

 Are you trying to find open, authoritative geodata to use in your maps?
-Before the concept of open data took off, organizations were protecting data as if it was Fort Knox.
+Before the concept of open data took off, organizations were protecting data as if it were Fort Knox.
 Since then, we are in a much better position.

 Currently, there’s no single website that holds all the geodata in the world.
 Instead, they branch out into what they are most specialized in.